hangovergames/assetgen-assets/citygame/README.md

 # From repo root
 cd citygame
 rm *.png
-assetgen instructions.md -c 32          # or smaller batches with -c 5
+assetgen Assetgenfile -c 32          # or smaller batches with -c 5
 ```

 The script will skip images that already exist, so you can experiment with new